Yelp/paasta/docs/source/isolation.rst

 CPU enforcement is implemented slightly differently.
 Many people expect the value defined in the ``cpus`` field in a service's soa-configs to map to a number of cores that are reserved for a task.
-However, isolating CPU time like this can be particularly wasteful; unless a task spends 100% of it's time on CPU (and thus has *no* I/O), then there is no need to prevent other tasks from running on the spare CPU time available.
+However, isolating CPU time like this can be particularly wasteful; unless a task spends 100% of its time on CPU (and thus has *no* I/O), then there is no need to prevent other tasks from running on the spare CPU time available.